stack-chan/stack-chan/firmware/docs/flashing-firmware.md

 After writing the MOD, if you want to revert to the behavior before the MOD was written, you can erase the written MOD with the following command.

 > [!NOTE]
-> When you execute the command, it erases not only the MOD area but the entire flash region.
+> When you execute the command, it erases not only the MOD area but the entire flash area.
 > Please note that if you are using Preferences to write settings, those settings will also be erased.
 > Additionally, after executing the command, you will need to write to the host again.